HSP Screening Tool

 - Approximately 70% of HSPs fall into this category.

-- Introspective and prefers alone time.
+- Introspective and prefer alone time.

 2. Extroverted HSP